HyperTalk: Fundamental operations

 The HyperTalk code has the side-effect of creating the variable theResult on the fly.
 Scripts could assign any type or value to a variable using the put command, making HyperTalk very weakly typed.
 Conversions between variable types were invisible and automatic: the string "3" could be multiplied by the number 5 to produce the number 15, or the number 5 concatenated onto the string "3" to produce the string "35".
 HyperTalk would not complain unless the types could not be automatically converted.

-Flow control and logic were generally similar to other common languages, using a if ... then ... else ... end if structure for conditionals and supporting loops based on a flexible repeat ... end repeat syntax.
+The language's flow control and logic were generally similar to other common languages, using an if ... then ... else ... end if structure for conditionals and supporting loops based on a flexible repeat ... end repeat syntax.
 Comments were prefaced with two minus signs: -- this is a comment.

 Objects, containers and scripts

 HyperCard's primary user interface concept was the card, a display system that emulated an index card.
 Cards were normally used to store information, similar to a record in a conventional flat-file database.
 The graphical layout of the card was created using the mouse by placing various elements on the card, such as text fields and buttons.
 A master layout "card" known as the background was shown behind the transparent areas of each card.
 Objects placed on the background, such as fields and buttons, would be shared as a common layout among several cards, but with card-specific content.
 The collection of cards, backgrounds and the associated data stored in them were stored in a single file known as the stack (of cards).
 Collectively, all of these data-containing objects are referred to as containers.

 HyperTalk functions, or scripts, were normally stored within the script property available in many of the stack's containers.
 Scripts could access the properties of a container, corresponding to instance variables, using the get and set instructions.
 The script property held plain text and had no special properties; scripts could be placed in, and run from, any text container, including string variables, or imported from other stacks using the start using command.
 A script could even be user-provided text typed into an on-screen text field.
 Arbitrary text could be executed using the do command, in a manner similar to Dynamic SQL.